kaitlynzahn/research/README.md

 *Installing Xcode*
 1. Install the latest stable version of Xcode in the app store or using this web download: https://developer.apple.com/xcode/
 2. Configure Xcode command line tools by running 'sudo xcode-select --switch /Applications/Xcode.app/Contents/Developer' and then 'sudo xcodebuild -runFirstLaunch'
 3. Make sure you agree to the Xcode licence by running 'sudo xcodebuild -llicense'

 *Set up the iOS simulator*
 1. Find the Simulator using Spotlight or by running 'open -a Simulator'

 *Create and Run a Flutter App*
 1. Create your app by running 'flutter create my_app'
 2. Navigate into that directory using 'cd my_app'
 3. To launch the app in the Simulator, ensure that the Simulator is running and enter 'flutter run'

 **Android Setup**
 *Install Android Studio*
 1. Download and install Android Studio using this: https://developer.android.com/studio
 2. Start Studio and go through the "Android Studio Setup Wizard" to install the latest SDK, command line tools, and buidl tools which are required by Flutter

 *Set up your Android Device*
 ...coming

+**Setting up VS Code**
+1. Start VS Code
+2. Invoke View > Command Palette
+3. Type "install" and select Extensions: Install Extensions
+4. Type "flutter" in the extensions search field, select Flutter in the list, and click Install (this also installs the required Dart plugin)
+5. Validate your setup by invoking View > Command Palette and typing "doctor" then selecting Flutter: Run Flutter Doctor and review the output in the OUTPUT pane for any issues

 ### Tutorials